tobiashutterer/ws-ui5/README.md

-ws-ui5
+Websocket Server & SAP UI5 chat client
 ======
-A simple dockerized websocket server and a corresponding webapp in SAP UI5
+This simple setup shall demonstrate an opinionated docker setup for a small websocket chat application in SAP UI5

 ##For Development & Debugging
 ````bash